Anna Kiknadze

 • Diploma recipient at the 1st Republican Competition of Young Performers (Tbilisi, 1999)

 Anna Kiknadze was born in Tbilisi.
-She graduated from the Vano Sarajishvili Tbilisi State Conservatoire in 1999.
+Graduated from the Vano Sarajishvili Tbilisi State Conservatoire in 1999.
 In 1997 as a fourth-year student she was invited to join the Tbilisi Zakaria Paliashvili Opera and Ballet State Theatre, where her repertoire included Lyubasha (The Tsar’s Bride) and Carmen.
-In 2001 she represented Georgia at the BBC Cardiff Singer of the World competition and was a finalist.
+In 2001 the artist represented Georgia at the BBC Cardiff Singer of the World competition and was a finalist.

 Joined the Mariinsky Opera Company in 2009.